 The Portable evaluation environment is constituted by a number of Challenge volunteers equipped with a backpack which houses the reference material and on the exterior of which the candidate microsensors are attached (Figure 6).
 Considering the combined weight of the equipment, only two different candidate solutions are tested at one time.
-However evaluation periods are overlapped across the different candidate solutions for achieving a fair performance comparison.
-The backpack is worn by each volunteer on their daily commute and during the office hours it is kept in the same room as the volunteer, allowing to characterize a large number of microenvironments (e.g., outdoor, indoor, public transportation, etc.).
+However, evaluation periods are overlapped across the different candidate solutions for achieving a fair performance comparison.
+The backpack is worn by each volunteer on their daily commute, allowing to characterize a large number of microenvironments (e.g., outdoor, indoor, public transportation, etc.).